Migration in an Age of Movement

 2. Build Fast, Transparent Legal Pathways

 A central recommendation is to expand and improve avenues for legal migration.
 When safe and legal pathways are available and aligned with real labor market needs, migrants are more likely to use these channels, which reduces irregular flows and the associated humanitarian crises (Daniels 2024).
 Streamlined visa programs can meet demand on both sides: destination countries fill critical job vacancies, and migrants can migrate without risking exploitation.
 To achieve this, governments should simplify and digitize immigration processes to shorten wait times and increase transparency.
 Legal pathways should also be responsive to labor-market design: visa quotas and categories could be informed by labor market assessments and skills shortages (World Bank, 2023).
-This could involve creating targeted programs for sectors like agriculture, caregiving, or technology where foreign talent is needed.
+This could involve creating targeted programs for sectors where foreign talent is needed.
 Furthermore, new or flexible visa categories could address contemporary needs, for example, temporary climate adaptation visas or special programs for healthcare workers, ensuring that migration policy is adaptable to changing global conditions.
-By treating legal migration as an investment in human capital and economic growth (rather than as a threat), governments can multiply positive outcomes.
+By treating legal migration as an investment in human capital and economic growth, rather than as a threat, governments can multiply positive outcomes.

 3. Build Adaptive, Multi-Level Governance

 Effective migration management requires coordination across all levels of government: international, national, regional, and local.
-Governments should establish formal mechanisms for multi-level governance so that policies are coherent and resources are allocated to where needs are greatest (Organisation for Economic Co-operation and Development 2022).
+Governments should establish formal mechanisms for multi-level governance so that policies are coherent and resources are allocated to where needs are greatest (Organization for Economic Co-operation and Development, 2022).
 To avoid a one-size-fits-all approach, governance should be place-sensitive.
 At the same time, a framework of responsibility-sharing between regions with differing resources can prevent over-concentration and resentment.
-Data and information systems are key tools in adaptive governance: investing in early-warning systems for migration surges (for instance, monitoring conflict or climate-disaster indicators that predict displacement) can help governments respond proactively before crises escalate.
+Data and information systems are key tools in adaptive governance.
+Investing in early-warning systems for migration surges, such as monitoring conflict or climate-disaster indicators that predict displacement, can help governments respond proactively before crises escalate.
 Data systems that are created across governance levels and between country to country could provide key data on demographic skills, labor vacancies, and integration outcomes to guide policy adjustments in real time.

 4. Frame Integration as a Two-Way Process